This article was reviewed by the YOUCANIC editorial team.

 The dipstick has two marks.

-- The lower marks are used when is when the engine is running
+The lower marks are used when the engine is running

 Leaks can develop at the reservoir itself.
 Check the hoses that go to the reservoir and inspect for leaks.